Police admit to mistaking Roberta Laundrie for Brian Laundrie during week he disappeared - NewsBreak

 A reporter asked Chief Garrison at the news conference, “Do you know where Brian Laundrie is right now?”
 Garrison responded, “yes,” apparently thinking he was inside the family home.

-The Laundries’ family attorney Steve Bertolino confirmed the next day that the whereabouts of their son were unknown .Brian Laundrie’s parents ‘grieving privately’; cause of death still undetermined, lawyer says
+The Laundries’ family attorney Steve Bertolino confirmed the next day that the whereabouts of their son were unknown.Brian Laundrie’s lawyer lashes out at case conspiracy theories

 NewsNation’s Brian Entin reported that police had kept tabs on Laundrie before he disappeared by placing surveillance cameras around his family’s home, but they missed him leaving to go to the reserve.
 Authorities said the lack of charges against Laundrie prevented them from taking more drastic measures.